COMBINE-lab/salmon/doc/source/salmon.rst

 raw reads.

 The **mapping**-based mode of Salmon runs in two phases; indexing and quantification.
-The indexing step is independent of the reads, and only need to be run one for a particular set of reference transcripts.
+The indexing step is independent of the reads, and only needs to be run once for a particular set of reference transcripts.
 The quantification step, obviously, is specific to the set of RNA-seq reads and is thus run more frequently.
 For a more complete description of all available options in Salmon, see below.